 "History has shown that the greater threat to economic prosperity is not too little government involvement in the market, it is too much government involvement in the market.
 (Applause.)
 We saw this in the case of Fannie Mae and Freddie Mac.
 Because these firms were chartered by the United States Congress, many believed they were backed by the full faith and credit of the United States government.
 Investors put huge amounts of money into Fannie and Freddie, which they used to build up irresponsibly large portfolios of mortgage-backed securities.
 And when the housing market declined, these securities, of course, plummeted in value.
 It took a taxpayer-funded rescue to keep Fannie and Freddie from collapsing in a way that would have devastated the global financial system.
 And there is a clear lesson: Our aim should not be more government -- it should be smarter government.

-"Like any other system designed by man, capitalism is not perfect.
+All this leads to the most important principle that should guide our work: While reforms in the financial sector are essential, the long-term solution to today's problems is sustained economic growth.
+And the surest path to that growth is free markets and free people.""Like any other system designed by man, capitalism is not perfect.
 It can be subject to excesses and abuse.
 But it is by far the most efficient and just way of structuring an economy.
 At its most basic level, capitalism offers people the freedom to choose where they work and what they do, the opportunity to buy or sell products they want, and the dignity that comes with profiting from their talent and hard work.
 The free market system provides the incentives that lead to prosperity -- the incentive to work, to innovate, to save, to invest wisely, and to create jobs for others.
 And as millions of people pursue these incentives together, whole societies benefit.

 Free market capitalism is far more than economic theory.
 It is the engine of social mobility -- the highway to the American Dream.
 It's what makes it possible for a husband and wife to start their own business, or a new immigrant to open a restaurant, or a single mom to go back to college and to build a better career.
 It is what allowed entrepreneurs in Silicon Valley to change the way the world sells products and searches for information.
 It's what transformed America from a rugged frontier to the greatest economic power in history -- a nation that gave the world the steamboat and the airplane, the computer and the CAT scan, the Internet and the iPod.